RecordEvolutionApps/OPC_UA_Client/README.md

 ### Writing Data to a File
 Depending on the parameter settings below the data is also written as a file into the configured folder.
 This file then can be moved to other places using other apps like the [AWS S3 Sender](https://reswarm.io/en/apps/AWS_S3_Sender).

-Respectively the data written to disk will be a comma seperated csv file of the form:
+Respectively the data written to disk will be a comma separated CSV file of the form:

 ```text
 root node name, object name, variable name, value of variable